Jinx

 Jinx Discovers What Enrichment Is

 May 2019 video by Afton Tasler, Big Cat Rescue's Media Producer.
 Meet Jinx, a 20-year-old male black leopard.
 He and three tigers have been living at the sanctuary for the past four years under our Witness Protection Program.
-Now that we are able to share them with you, check out his favorite enrichment item.
+Now that we are able to share them with you, check out his favorite enrichment items.

 Announcement Day Finally Arrives 5/1/2019